Crown (NYSE:CCK) Releases Q4 2022 Earnings Guidance

 Crown (NYSE:CCK – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $1.00-$1.10 for the period, compared to the consensus estimate of $1.77.
+The company provided EPS guidance of $1.00-$1.10 for the period, compared to the consensus EPS estimate of $1.77.
 The company issued revenue guidance of -.
 Crown also updated its FY 2022 guidance to $6.60-$6.70 EPS.

 Crown Announces Dividend

-In other Crown news, VP Christy L. Kalaus sold 500 shares of the firm’s stock in a transaction on Thursday, September 8th.
-The shares were sold at an average price of $93.90, for a total transaction of $46,950.00.
-Following the transaction, the vice president now directly owns 4,894 shares of the company’s stock, valued at approximately $459,546.60.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-1.80% of the stock is currently owned by insiders.
+In other Crown news, VP Christy L. Kalaus sold 500 shares of the company’s stock in a transaction that occurred on Thursday, September 8th.
+The stock was sold at an average price of $93.90, for a total transaction of $46,950.00.
+Following the completion of the sale, the vice president now owns 4,894 shares of the company’s stock, valued at $459,546.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.80% of the stock is owned by corporate insiders.

 Institutional Trading of Crown

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Fairfield Bush & CO. purchased a new stake in shares of Crown in the first quarter valued at about $143,000.
-Captrust Financial Advisors boosted its holdings in shares of Crown by 101.0% in the first quarter.
-Captrust Financial Advisors now owns 1,166 shares of the industrial products company’s stock valued at $146,000 after acquiring an additional 586 shares in the last quarter.
-American International Group Inc. boosted its holdings in shares of Crown by 25.1% in the second quarter.
-American International Group Inc. now owns 1,770 shares of the industrial products company’s stock valued at $163,000 after acquiring an additional 355 shares in the last quarter.
-Raymond James Trust N.A. boosted its holdings in shares of Crown by 17.1% in the first quarter.
-Raymond James Trust N.A. now owns 2,255 shares of the industrial products company’s stock valued at $282,000 after acquiring an additional 330 shares in the last quarter.
-Finally, Laurel Wealth Advisors Inc. purchased a new stake in Crown during the first quarter worth about $296,000.
-Hedge funds and other institutional investors own 91.84% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+US Bancorp DE lifted its holdings in shares of Crown by 9.6% during the 1st quarter.
+US Bancorp DE now owns 3,506 shares of the industrial products company’s stock valued at $439,000 after purchasing an additional 308 shares in the last quarter.
+Yousif Capital Management LLC increased its stake in shares of Crown by 10.6% during the first quarter.
+Yousif Capital Management LLC now owns 3,276 shares of the industrial products company’s stock worth $410,000 after purchasing an additional 315 shares during the period.
+Raymond James Trust N.A. increased its stake in shares of Crown by 17.1% during the first quarter.
+Raymond James Trust N.A. now owns 2,255 shares of the industrial products company’s stock worth $282,000 after purchasing an additional 330 shares during the period.
+American International Group Inc. increased its stake in shares of Crown by 25.1% during the second quarter.
+American International Group Inc. now owns 1,770 shares of the industrial products company’s stock worth $163,000 after purchasing an additional 355 shares during the period.
+Finally, Equitable Holdings Inc. increased its stake in Crown by 6.8% during the 1st quarter.
+Equitable Holdings Inc. now owns 5,928 shares of the industrial products company’s stock worth $742,000 after acquiring an additional 376 shares during the period.
+91.84% of the stock is currently owned by institutional investors and hedge funds.

 Crown Holdings, Inc designs, manufactures, and sells packaging products and equipment for consumer goods and industrial products in the Americas, Europe, and the Asia Pacific.
 It offers products for consumer goods, including steel and aluminum cans for food and beverage industries.
 The company also provides products for industrial products, such as steel and plastic strap consumables and equipment, paper-based protective packaging, and plastic film consumables and equipment to metals, food and beverage, construction, agricultural, corrugated, and general industries.